 Anyone, from any background, can become a good manager – criteria is only graduation, whether science, commerce or arts doesn’t matter.
 With me on this, right?

-At most colleges, first year is common for everyone, and you do basics of marketing, finance, HR, operations, strategy, economics and so on.
+At most colleges, the first year is common for everyone, and you do the basics of marketing, finance, HR, operations, strategy, economics and so on.
 Because all these areas are important to management.

 In the second year, most of these colleges have electives – you can choose the courses and the area you want to specialize in.
 Some colleges, like some IIMs, even allow multiple specializations – this gives a lot of flexibility to your career.

 Firstly, what is at the top of any company, big or small, public or private.
 Management, right?